denham-ed/adventure_capital/README.md

 The problem was very hard to replicate but through manual testing (creating a infinite loop that requested the details of the same city until the requests were blocked by Google Sheets), the developer was able to simulate this error.

-A try/except block has been added which will now exit the programme gracefully.
+A try/except block has been added which will now exit the program gracefully.
 A message, written in the style of the game, is displayed to the user.

 **Blank Usernames**